apexrepack/Repack-Tools/README.md

 Compressor Warning:

 - Don't Any Files/Folder Renamed or Edit Because All Files/Folder Compressor Related.
 - Don't Open/Edit Any Codes In ".bat" Files Because This ".bat" Files Are Compressor Main Program.

+Importen Notes:
+- Please Your Downloded .zip File Extract To D:\ Disk Because Compressor All Path Selected In D:\ Disk So Don't Any Other Disk To Extract.

 "Any Problem Facing You Then Please Contact Now Down Side Link"